Romercor/mobility_aggregator/README.txt

 curl -X DELETE http://localhost:8000/api/cache/clear
 # PowerShell: Invoke-WebRequest -Method DELETE http://localhost:8000/api/cache/clear

+Note:
+The service automatically runs health checks every 10 minutes for all core services.
+Automatic switch between BVG and VBB provider on failure. see the results in http://localhost:8000/api/health

 DATABASE (OPTIONAL)
 ------------------
 The API can use PostgreSQL for persistent storage of mensa menus and student schedules.